Planning for Pets

 Our office will work with you to help you select an appropriate trustee, who will ideally be someone you trust completely and who also has a strong relationship with your pet.
 We can also assist you in determining the distribution amount, considering factors such as your past spending history regarding your pet’s care, the age and health of your pet, and also that pets tend to require more expensive veterinarian care toward the end of their lives.

 We also will encourage you to communicate with your trustee and alternates, both verbally and in writing, in terms of what they need to know to take good care of your pet – types of food, name and contact information of your veterinarian, health history and concerns, preferred treats, additional services (massage, acupuncture, etc.), feeding times, spots where your pet likes to be petted, etc.

-If you decide that you don’t need or want a pet trust, we can recommend some alternatives for you to make sure that your pet will be well taken care of.
+If you decide that you don’t need or want a pet trust in your Will, we can recommend some alternatives for you to make sure that your pet will be well taken care of during the estate planning process.
 Together, we can work through this issue to help ensure that your very loved pet will be well taken care of if anything ever happens to you!